Learning the art of creative styling and photography in a workshop in France.

 Today I’m finally sharing with you my time at Heather Bullard’s The Academy, a Creative Styling and Photography workshop, the whole reason I went to France this year, the thing I was most excited about ALL YEAR and now I cannot wait to share this all with you today.

 Heather Bullard has been like a celebrity blogger to me (you bloggers know what I mean!) so I’ve always admired her.
-I’ve been trying to improve my photoprahy, you know how much I love everything French…I’m guessing you can see a theme here on how my mind was pretty much blown away when she announced this workshop.
+I’ve been trying to improve my photography, and you know how much I love everything French…I’m guessing you can see a theme here on how my mind was pretty much blown away when she announced this amazing workshop.

 So let’s begin in sharing all about The Academy!